faisal337/NHS-Data-Challenge/README.md

 ### 2. Exploratory Data Analysis
 - Visualized annual and monthly trends
-- Filtered for top 10 antidepressants by quantity and cost
+- Filtered for the top 10 antidepressants by quantity and cost
 - Grouped data by region and drug

 ### 3. Key Visualizations